 2. Turn right and follow the lane between the houses to a gate.
 Go through the gate and climb out of the valley up a steep, winding lane.
 It is pretty evil but doesn't last too long.
 A short distance after the gradient reduces significantly the lane comes to a junction by a house (GR012995).
-Go straight on and climb the wide rocky track with the drystone wall on the left.
+Go straight on and climb the rocky double track with the drystone wall on the left.
 At the next junction a short distance later, where the main trail descends to the left, take the rockier track that climbs to the right.
-Keep to this track and ride past some sheepfolds to the following four-way junction, just after the end of the wall on the left (GR005999).
-Take the grassy singletrack on the right that follows the marker posts across the bottom of the sheepfold, ahead on the right.
-Continue straight on for a while, gradually climbing, until the trail eventually kicks up to the left, becoming loose and rocky.
-At the top of this short section follow the trail right for a rocky descent to a junction.
+Climb the track to a four-way junction just after passing some sheepfolds on the left (GR005999).
+Take the grassy singletrack on the right that follows the marker posts across the bottom of the next sheepfold, ahead on the right.
+Continue climbing gently straight on for a while until the trail becomes rocky and kicks up to the left.
+At the top of this short, steep climb follow the trail right for a rocky descent to a junction.
 Turn left and descend a short way to a gate (GR992009).

-4. After the gate turn right and climb the lane to a junction at the top (GR993015).
-Turn hard left on to the wide and rocky track signposted as a bridleway.
-Follow the track immediately right then on to a much longer left hander.
-Continue climbing the track to a junction on a steep section with a level track on the right and climb left towards the spoil heaps.
+3. After the gate turn right and climb the lane to a junction at the top (GR993015).
+Turn hard left onto the rocky double track signposted as a bridleway.
+Follow the track immediately through a right hand bend then on to a much longer left hander.
+Continue climbing the track to a junction on a steep section with a level track on the right.
+Continue straight on up the steep climb towards the spoil heaps.
 The track levels off at the spoil heaps and comes to a junction just after (GR987021).
-Turn right then follow the track 90deg left for a straight, gradual climb to the next group of spoil heaps.
-At the wide gravelled area in the spoil heaps look for the small cairn that marks a right hand turn in the track.
-Turn right here then almost immediately turn 90deg left around the back of the spoil heaps to ride a crushed rock track along the ridge of the hill.
-At the end of the crushed rock track turn right at the three-way junction marked by a few cairns (GR974030).
+Turn right then follow the track through a left hand bend before a straight, gradual climb to the next group of spoil heaps.
+At these spoil heaps follow the track through a right then left hand bend, then follow the rocky double track along the ridge of the hill above Arkengarthdale on the right.
+Continue ahead along this track until it comes to a three-way junction marked by a line of small cairns (GR974030).

 4. Turn right and descend the loose, rocky double track to a sharp left hand bend.
 Follow the track left where the track becomes grassy and rutted.
 After a couple of rocky bends the track comes to a junction on a plateau, with a grassy track on the right (GR976035).
-Turn right and follow the wide grassy track across the side of the hill, being careful of the odd muddy hole.
+Turn sharp right and follow the grassy track as it descends gently across the side of the hill, being careful of the odd muddy hole.
 The track eventually bears left to a low, straight cutting.
-Stay high and left of cutting as water drains through it, making it is very soft.
-At the end of the cutting bear right to rejoin the main track and descend to a wide, open area of earth workings.
-At the top of the gravelled area, where the main track crosses a line of stones and turns 90 deg left, head right towards the top of the area of gravel on the right.
-Bear left and ride through the gravel to the dirt track on the opposite side that leads to a lane (GR990038).
+Stay high and left of cutting as water drains through it, making it very soft.
+Continue following the track ahead to a wide, open area of earthworks.
+Continue straight on across the top of the gravelled area, across the low spoil heaps.
+Near the far side follow the vague double track left and go diagonally across the gravelled area to a double track trail in the opposite corner.
+Follow the double track to where it ends at a junction with a lane (GR990038).

-7. Turn left and climb to the top the top of the hill.
-Not long after the crest the trail splits.
-Follow the wide gravel track heading left into a gully.
-Wind down through the gully and take the right hand track where it splits at the bottom.
+6. Turn left and climb the rocky double track to the top the top of the hill.
+At the top the track bears right and starts descending.
+After a while the track descends left into a gully.
+Wind down through the gully and take the right hand track where it splits, near the bottom.
 Exit the gully and follow the main track left to climb past a hut on the right.
-After the hut follow the track as it bears right to a four-way junction (GR025044).
-Take the track on the right, still wide and rocky, and descend a short way then follow it left.
-Stay on the main track as it undulates across the top of the hill.
+After the hut follow the track a four-way junction (GR025044).
+Turn right and descend the rocky double track, which soon turns left.
+After the corner follow the track straight on as it undulates across the top of the hill.
 Continue following the track ahead as it starts going downhill for the long descent to Schoolmaster Pasture.
 After quite some time the track comes to a junction at a stone wall ahead (GR057040).
 Go straight on, to the right of the wall, and descend to a farm.
-At the farm the track bears right, steepens and becomes a bit rockier as it passes the farm before coming to a junction (GR061035).
+At the farm the track bears right and descends to a junction (GR061035).

-10. After the gate turn left and descend to another gate to the right of a farm.
-Go through the gate into a field and head towards the gap in the next drystone wall, ahead and slightly left.
-After the gap continue straight on to the edge of the river and a gate in the far corner of the field.
-After the gate climb the rocky track on the left to Heggs House (GR025018).
+9. After the gate turn left and descend to another gate, to the right of a farm.
+Go through the gate then follow the track across the field to gap in the drystone wall, ahead and slightly left.
+After the gap continue straight on to a gate by the river in the far corner of the next field.
+Go through the gate and climb the rocky track on the left to Heggs House (GR025018).
 Directly before the house follow the marked bridleway left and climb to a gate above the back of the house.
 After the gate climb the singletrack left a short way to the next junction.
 Turn hard right and climb the singletrack across the face of the hillside to a gate in the drystone wall ahead (GR026018).

-13. Turn right and descend to the junction in higher Fremington (GR047991).
+11. Turn right and descend to a lane junction in Higher Fremington (GR047991).
 Go straight on then turn left at the next junction a short distance later, to follow the crenulated wall.
 At the junction at the corner of the wall turn right to continue following the wall.
-Descend the steep thin lane to a junction at the bottom (GR046989).
-Turn right to the junction with the B6270.
-Turn left and follow the main road across the stone bridge to the junction at the Bridge Inn, where the main road turns left (GR046984).
-Go straight on and climb the lane past the church, then past a junction with a lane on the right.
-After climbing out of Grinton the lane eventually crosses a cattle grid before coming to a junction with a lane on the right (GR046978).
-Go left to finish the climb and complete the ride by returning to Grinton Lodge YHA.
+Descend the steep, thin lane to a junction at the bottom (GR046989).
+Turn right to a junction with the main road.
+Turn left and follow the main road back to the Dales Bike Centre on the right to complete the ride.